jeffersoncgo/CoverMaker/README.md

 ## 🧩 Overview

 **CoverMaker** is a sophisticated web-based canvas tool designed for creating custom collection posters for Jellyfin media servers.
-Built with pure vanilla JavaScript and modern browser APIs, it provides real-time poster composition with advanced text effects, multiple layout engines, per-image filters, and seamless Jellyfin integration.
+Built with pure vanilla JavaScript and modern browser APIs, it provides real-time poster composition with advanced text effects (3D, gradients, strokes, shadows, glow), multiple layout engines (18 modes), per-image filters and transforms, custom backgrounds (solid, gradient, patterns), and seamless Jellyfin integration.

 The application runs entirely in the browser with **zero build tools** required.
 Features OffscreenCanvas rendering for performance, IndexedDB for persistent caching, and optional Meilisearch integration for fast library searches.